amankitsingh/YoYo-Pizza-ChatBot/README.md

 - This Chatbot is a simulation of ordering pizza

-<p> In this bot you can order the pizza as well as check the status of your pizza!!!</p>
+- In this bot you can order the pizza as well as check the status of your pizza!!!

+- All the data is securely saved in firebase databse.

+### Requirment:

+- DialogFlow
+- Gcloud Server
+- Firebase
+  - FireStore

 <img src="https://img.shields.io/badge/Click%20on%20the%20Link%20to%20Expore%20the%20project-%F0%9F%91%89-yellowgreen?style=flat-square&logo=appveyor" alt="Right finger"> [Bot link](https://pizzaorder.vercel.app)